djdarcy/dazzle-tree-lib/README.md

 # DazzleTreeLib - Universal Tree Traversal Library

 DazzleTreeLib is a Python library providing both synchronous and asynchronous tree traversal with a universal interface.
-Perfect for non-filesystem trees, hierarchical data processing, and unified tree navigation across different data sources.
+Currently optimized for high-performance filesystem operations with production-grade error handling and 55x caching speedup, the architecture is designed to support any tree-like data structure - from game development BSTs to JSON manipulation to hierarchical data processing.

 ## ✨ Features